rryansilva/STMaytal32/README.md

 This is just a proof-of-concept and should not be taken to be the right or best way to address the questions raised in the testing of earlier designs.

-The function to map the 5V signal from the pressure sender to the 3.3V ADC of the STM32 may benefit from some tweaking.

 ## Design features
 STMaytal32 responds to some challenges to scale that were identified in testing some of the earlier water pressure telemetry designs: